Marketing Taxonomy 101: Structuring for Success

 By following the steps outlined above and learning from the provided example, you can develop a taxonomy that enhances your marketing strategy and drives towards your business goals.
 A well-implemented marketing taxonomy can significantly improve your marketing team's effectiveness, providing clear paths for content creation, campaign management, and performance analysis.

 With Improvado, you can ensure that your campaigns and assets comply with your marketing taxonomy.
-Cerebro, an AI-powered campaign governance system takes your taxonomy and operational guidelines as natural-language inputs and initiates continuous monitoring and alerting, visualizing the status of every guideline on a dashboard.
+Marketing Data Governance, an AI-powered campaign governance system takes your taxonomy and operational guidelines as natural-language inputs and initiates continuous monitoring and alerting, visualizing the status of every guideline on a dashboard.
 The latter allows for taxonomy analysis and insight discovery, while a hierarchical alerting system ensures that every key stakeholder is informed whenever a guideline is broken as well as they’re taking the actions needed to mitigate any issues.

 Frequently Asked Questions